Engage Your Team With A Lego Leadership Activity: Here’s How

 Lego game activities are often used in leadership development workshops as an experiential learning tool.

-Lego games allow participants to experience first-hand the challenges of working together in a team, managing resources, and accomplishing goals.
+Lego games allow participants to experience the challenges of working together in a team, managing resources, and accomplishing goals.

 Instructions